Skip to content

 But again, this would contradict the notion that we can make a volitional decision, in particular to cease construction of non optimal mental constructions.

 So the Buddha seems to be implying that even though our notion of self is “constructed”, we do have the agency to “unconstruct”.
+Awakening is possible, by us consciously making a decision to cease production of non-optimal mental constructions.
+This would also agree with the common view that as individuals we do possess the power of free will.

 A Large Language Model (LLM) seemingly generates coherent responses and exhibit signs of reasoning ability.
 In other words, an LLM seem to exhibit traits of consciousness.